 • Providing a comfortable chair and quiet space.
 Milk expression is usually smoother when the parent isn’t stressed.
 The space should include an outlet for the breast pump, a table to set supplies on, and a sink nearby for cleanup.
 A designated refrigerator for milk storage is nice, but space in a shared refrigerator is also appropriate.

 • Encouraging new parents to discuss their needs.
-Some employees might feel uncomfortable asking for support or accommodations for pumping.
-Supervisors can provide reassurance by discussing the policy, explaining how the employee’s work will be covered while they are on break, or encouraging the employee to block their calendar for pumping breaks.
+Some employees might feel uncomfortable asking for support or accommodations for milk expression breaks.
+Supervisors can provide reassurance by discussing the policy, explaining how the employee's work will be covered while they are on break, or encouraging the employee to block their calendar for pumping breaks.

 • Reminding employees of the policy for pumping breaks and encouraging colleagues to support one another.